unleashit/npm-library/packages/navigation/readme.md

 - Horizontal or Vertical display.
 - Can independently control display state of each link.
 - Optional login/logout/signup sidecar can be positioned independently from main links.
-- Auth sidecar has typical defaults, but customizable.
 - Accepts custom attributes per link.
 - Several CSS themes to choose, or make your own.
 - CSS module support can override internal styles with a custom module.